An ‘orchard of bad apples’ weighs on new Afghan peace talks

 Distrust runs deep.
 One Taliban official, who spoke on condition of anonymity because he was not authorized to speak to the media, said the Taliban leadership was skeptical the Afghan government wanted peace, preferring the status quo and staying in power.
 A cease-fire, he said, could be easily worked out, once “our leaders are convinced that the other side is sincere.”

 Afghanistan’s neighbors also wield influence.
 Washington’s envoy, Zalmay Khlailzad, was in Pakistan on Monday and while no details were released, it seems likely he was there to seek Pakistan’s help to get the Taliban into an agreement to reduce violence.
+Khalilzad was in Kabul on Tuesday and was later to travel to Doha, according to the State Department.

 “Sadly, there’s no shortage of potential spoilers,” said Michael Kugelman, deputy director of the Asia Program at the Washington-based Wilson Center.